EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-bc.md

 or the Crypto-Key header field [I-D.ietf-httpbis-encryption-encoding].
 Absence of these header fields indicate an error on the part of the origin server, since integrity and confidentiality protection are mandatory.

-Alternative:

-: The `proxy` attribute might be replaced by a rule that stated that same-origin out-of-band encoding implied permission to route via a proxy.
-However, the gain here is minimal, it saves only on the explicit indication.

 ## Proxy Identification and Authentication